MLB, locked-out players meet again, no sign of breakthrough

-NEW YORK (AP) — Major League Baseball and locked-out players resumed negotiations Sunday after a four-day break, talking for 95 minutes on the 95th day of the work stoppage with still no sign of a breakthrough.
+NEW YORK (AP) — Major League Baseball and locked-out players talked for 95 minutes on the 95th day of the lockout, largely restating their positions and showing no sign of a breakthrough that could get their derailed season back on track.

-The union gave a written response to the owners' latest proposal.
-MLB negotiators left the meeting at the players’ association and said they would respond.

-Trying to resolve baseball’s second-longest labor stoppage, the sides remain far apart on luxury tax, minimum salaries and the proposed bonus pool for pre-arbitration eligible players, and the union keeps rejecting management’s proposal for an international draft.
+Trying to resolve baseball’s second-longest labor stoppage, the sides remain far apart on luxury tax, minimum salaries and the proposed bonus pool for pre-arbitration eligible players.
+The union lowered its starting point for the bonus pool by $5 million to $80 million but left its proposals for the luxury tax and minimum salary unchanged.

+After the main session, Deputy Commissioner Dan Halem and union chief negotiator Bruce Meyer held a one-on-one session.
+Players suggested the sides meet again Monday, and MLB told the union it would get back with a decision on whether to meet.

+Commissioner Rob Manfred on Tuesday canceled the first two series of the season for each team, a total of 91 games.
+This was the first meeting since then, coming in the first season delayed by labor strife since 1995.

 Players offered to increase the postseason from 10 teams to 12 but said they are willing to discuss management’s desire for 14 if MLB would consider a “ghost win” first round, which management isn’t interested in.